pyeventsourcing/eventsourcing-eventstoredb/README.md

 Tests belong in `./tests`.
 Code-under-test belongs in `./eventsourcing_eventstoredb`.

 Edit package dependencies in `pyproject.toml`.
-Update installed packages (and the `poetry.lock` file) using the following command.
+Update `poetry.lock` and installed packages using the following command.

-    $ make update-packages
+    $ make update